On this page

 Of course, it only makes sense to buy or sign up for a product or service if it actually will benefit you.
 But if you’re in the market for one of these items or already thinking of making a purchase anyway, it may make sense to rack up AAdvantage miles at the same time.

 Once you’ve accumulated AAdvantage miles, you can use them on award travel, upgrades, lounge access, vacation packages and Main cabin seat selection.
-You can also use your miles to purchase newspaper subscriptions, or donate them to important causes and nonprofit organizations.
+You can also use your miles to book hotels, car rentals and experiences, or donate them to important causes and nonprofit organizations.

 Since American Airlines now uses dynamic pricing, the number of miles for a flight varies depending on time of year, cabin and destination.
 American does have somewhat of an award chart, but lists the prices on its award chart as “starting from.”
 Examples include: